savil/savil.github.com/_posts/2018-05-02-stanford-bpase-twoeighteen-day-one.md

 ---

-You can find the program for the conference and slides+videos [here](https://cyber.stanford.edu/bpase18).
+You can find the program for the conference and all slides and videos [here](https://cyber.stanford.edu/bpase18).

 I've written this as a companion to the talks, mainly as a tool for me to ensure i absorb the material, and to refer back to later.
 If it helps the broader community, and i hope it does, then awesome!
 Please direct any feedback to me on [twitter](https://twitter.com/savils).